Mike Wright (baseball)

-Dennis Michael Wright Jr. (born January 3, 1990) is an American professional baseball pitcher for the Saraperos de Saltillo of the Mexican League.
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, and White Sox, and in the KBO League for the NC Dinos.
+Dennis Michael Wright Jr. (born January 3, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Baltimore Orioles, Seattle Mariners, and Chicago White Sox, and in the KBO League for the NC Dinos.
 Wright played college baseball for East Carolina University.

 Amateur career

-Wright attended East Carolina University, and in 2010 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+Wright attended Whiteville High School in Whiteville, North Carolina.
+He then attended East Carolina University.
+In 2010, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

 Baltimore Orioles

 He was selected by the Baltimore Orioles in the third round of the 2011 Major League Baseball Draft.
 During his first professional season he went 3-2 with a 5.72 earned run average with 42 strikeouts in 45 2/3 innings.
 Pitching for the Frederick Keys and Bowie Baysox in 2012 he went 10-5 with a 4.06 ERA.

 Wright started the 2013 season with Baysox.
 He finished the season with the Norfolk Tides.
 He was the Jim Palmer Minor League Pitcher of the Year Award after going 11–3 with a 3.11 ERA and 138 strikeouts.
 He returned to Norfolk to start the 2014 season.